-This class is a way for students to challenge themselves to learn environmental science at a college level.
+This College Board approved Advanced Placement (AP) environmental science class online prepares students for the AP Environmental Science exam.
 As far as AP level science classes, this is less math-based than physics or chemistry, but still rigorous.
 Students should be prepared to work hard, but will be rewarded with in-depth knowledge about the environment and humanity’s role in protecting it.
 Engaged students will write papers, create an ecocolumn to study what life needs to thrive, and complete projects that let them improve their own communities directly.

 This course covers 25 chapters over 13 units and prepares students for the AP Environmental Science exam.
 Students will use the textbook, videos, and web links to learn about the topics in this class and will be assessed using questions from the readings, labs, lab activities, and quizzes/exams.
 The chapter and unit tests are written in the style of the AP exam to prepare students and curved accordingly.
 Starting in the spring, there will be a focused AP review and preparation to get ready for the exam in May with dedicated class time to review and learn strategies for the exam.
 Most students spend 4-7 hours per week working on class material.
 This class is approved by College Board and can be listed on the student’s transcript as an official AP course.